ulflulfl/homeautomation/Sensirion_SPS30.md

 ## Conclusion

 The reported PM values seem to be reasonable to me, although the 10%/25% accuracy isn't very much.
-Other sensors in that price range have similiar or lower specs (Sensirion SEN54, Cubic PM1006) or don't even provide accuracy infos at all (Plantower PMSxxxx, Nova Fitness SDS011).
+Other sensors in that price range have similar or lower specs (Sensirion SEN54, Cubic PM1006) or don't even provide accuracy infos at all (Plantower PMSxxxx, Nova Fitness SDS011).

 I wasn't expecting high PM values (non-smoker, no open fireplace, no pets ...) which turned out to be true.
 In fact, when I open my windows for fresh air, the indoor PM values are slightly going up.